 - Severe lacerations.
 Pool drain entanglement and other accidents can cause serious laceration injuries.
 These may cause irreversible damage to the nerves and muscles, resulting in lifelong impairment.

 - Spinal cord injury.
 Slipping and falling onto the hard surface surrounding a pool can result in spinal cord damage and potentially permanent paralysis.

 - Traumatic brain injury.
 A brain injury may result from a fall if the victim’s head connects with a surface.
 However, near-drowning can also cause permanent brain injury due to lack of oxygen.

 - Wrongful death.
 The risk of drowning exists for almost all swimming pool accidents.
 The CDC estimates that over 3,500 pool accidents result in drowning each year.

 Pool Injuries?
 Contact a Macon Swimming Pool Accident Attorney Now

 If you or a loved one sustain injuries in a pool accident, then you may be entitled to compensation through a premises liability claim.
 An attorney from the McArthur Law Firm can assist you filing this kind of lawsuit, and can aggressively defend your rights.

 Our office is in Macon, Georgia, but we represent clients from throughout the state and nationwide.
-Call 1-888-WE-FIGHT or contact us online to schedule a free initial consultation with a swimming pool accident attorney.
+Call 478-238-1150 or contact us online to schedule a free initial consultation with a swimming pool accident attorney.